Memorial built to honor those lives lost to cancer - NewsBreak

 Related

-GRAND ISLAND, Neb. — A Wood River man died following a crash in Grand Island Wednesday morning.
-Capt.
-Jim Duering said officers responded around 11:45 a.m. to a two-vehicle crash at Highway 30 and Claude Road.
-He said a Toyota Tacoma pickup, driven by a 91-year-old Richard Ogden, was stopped at the stop sign at the northwest corner of the intersection when it pulled onto Highway 30, striking a westbound black 2011 Chrysler 300.
+GRAND ISLAND, Neb.
+(KSNB) - A 91-year-old Wood River man died following a crash Wednesday at the intersection of Claude Road and Highway 30 in Grand Island.
+Grand Island Police Captain Jim Duering said the two-vehicle accident happened around 11:45 a.m.
+According to witness accounts. a Toyota Tacoma, driven by Richard Ogden, pulled away from a stop sign on Claude Road and into Hwy 30 traffic.
+The vehicle then was hit by a black Chrysler 300.

 RELATED LOCAL CHANNELS